RomanBorisov/bem-validator-plugin/README.md

 ## Features
 - Checks that an element with a class `block__element` is inside a parent with a class `block`.
 - Checks that a modifier class (`block--modifier` or `block__element--modifier`) is used together with its base class (`block` or `block__element`).
+- Checks that block names follow BEM naming conventions (lowercase, only letters, numbers and hyphens).
 - Supported files: `.html`, `.blade.php`.
 - Highlights the error and shows a message with details.